 Chillies are really easy to grow from seed and come in many different varieties, from relatively mild to red-hot!

-Chillies are a great addition for adding extra flavour and spice to to stir-fries, curries, Mexican food or if you’re brave, to add to vodka and chocolate desserts.
+They are a great addition for adding extra flavour and spice to to stir-fries, curries, Mexican food or if you’re brave, to add to vodka and chocolate desserts.

 You can can start growing chillies from seed or plant up small plants that can be brought from your local garden centre.
+Read below to find out how to grow chillies.

 When to Sow